tdurouchoux/dsview_vault/topics/Concept/Classifier Guidance.md

 type: Concept
 ---

-A technique to improve image generation by incorporating class information or text prompts into the diffusion process.
+A technique that uses classifier gradients to enhance the alignment of generated images with text prompts.